rebuckC2308/Forkify/README.md

 ## 3/10/2022:

 - will implement event listeners for when the page loads and when a user selects a recipe from the results lists or when the page loads with a specific recipe ID (hashChange event)

+- Implementing an MVC architecture to give the project structure -- Will need to refactor the code we currently have to implement our MVC architecture

+  -- Also installed the 'fractional' library in order to list the ingredients using fractions

+  -- Successfully refactored code in order to implement the MVC architecture